the-glue/react-router-keycloak/README.md

 # Usage

 Mount the login, logout and Private route components anywhere in your application.
-And assign the following function props to the components:\
+Assign the following function props to the components:

-Login: userLoggedIn\
+- Login: userLoggedIn
-Logout: userLoggedOut\
+- Logout: userLoggedOut
-PrivateRoute: userLoggedIn
+- PrivateRoute: userLoggedIn

 ```
 import { Login, Logout, PrivateRoute } from "@theglue/isc-react-library/build";